 As Atheopagans, we’re trying to live an optimized life: a life filled to as great a degree as we can with kindness, happiness, integrity and devotion to the planet which sustains us.
 A core assignment in that effort is to batter against the structures of our own fear and suspicion of the Other—to push past the fear to welcome those who are different, to inquire with genuine curiosity about their experiences and viewpoints, and to include them in our lives.

 Principle 7 urges us to be proactive in this pursuit.
-Though I have shorthanded the Principle “tolerance”, it’s not enough to “tolerate” difference.
+It’s not enough to “tolerate” difference.
 Our task is to embrace it.

 To go on to Principle 8, click here.